 About the Program

-Management Fellows have the opportunity to take part in the Robert C. McDermond Center Lecture Series.
-As part of this lecture series, students interact with business leaders from across the country as they share their experiences and answer questions.
+Management Fellows take part in the Robert C. McDermond Center Speaker Series.
+As part of this speaker series, students interact with business leaders from across the country as they share their experiences and answer questions.
 Each semester the McDermond Center brings in six to eight speakers from a variety of industries.

 In addition to the coursework they complete as part of their major, Management Fellows receive training in topics critical to success in the global economy.
 Fellows will build foundational knowledge in economics, finance and accounting, and then learn about the ethical and cultural challenges of doing business.
 Selected courses from our core curriculum are listed below.